Have we reached peak comic book shows?

 “What makes The Punisher so amazing is that, unlike previous incarnations, this isn’t a joyride of violence and wanton slaughter.
 What we got instead was a surprisingly thoughtful and blistering look at the damage that war does and the toll we’ve come to accept for the people we call our heroes.
 Just as importantly, it rips away all of the supposed glory of being a bad-ass.
 At the end, we don’t see The Punisher as the ultimate alpha, the lone man capable of taking justice into his own hands and doing what the government can’t or won’t.
 At the end of the day, he’s not a force for justice or the spirit of vengeance, he’s a man who is afraid to not have a war any more.”

 We don’t know much about season two, because the casting announcements have been vague.
-Netflix is always tight-lipped about release dates but The Punisher season two will likely arrive sooner than we think because filming has already wrapped.
+Netflix is always tight-lipped about release dates but The Punisher season two will likely arrive in January 2019.

 Have you watched Supergirl Season 3, Episode 9 “Reign”?
 No?
 Go watch it right now.
 It will explain why Supergirl has become the best DC superhero show (Gotham is the best DC detective show, Krypton is the best DC sci-fi show, Legends is the best time travel show) on television.
 It took a while for Supergirl to climb up this list, mostly due to the lack of Supergirl action we’ve seen on the screen episode-to-episode, but in season three, the show has finally balanced the development of relationships with the action.
 It lands above Flash and Arrow because it understands how to deliver camp while sometimes beating up our characters and getting a little bit dark and gritty.
 Kara Danvers occasionally has mopey and brooding moments, but unlike Barry Allen and Oliver Queen, it isn’t a fulltime job.